Stoke’s senior art director, Josh Fronk, shares these 5 insights from Adobe MAX and how you can act on each today to be a better creative.

 As we adapt to the challenges of a digital world, we can’t forget the value of turning off and tuning out.
 We need to give ourselves time for a “deep think,” time to relax our minds and open ourselves to innovation.
 We need to intentionally focus on making connections with our teams.

 The next time you go into a meeting, try leaving your laptop behind.
 Take a notebook to sketch and draw out ideas instead.
 Take the time to actually connect with the people in the room.
 If everyone is on their laptop not really listening to each other, why are you even meeting in the first place?

-Action Item: Be present at meetings.
-Leave the laptop (and probably the smartphone) behind.
+Take Action: Be present at meetings.
+Leave the laptop (and maybe the smartphone) behind.